 Do you understand why Jesus came?
 He came in order to die for you and for me, so that we could have our sins forgiven.
-We are holy like God, and we needed a Savior to forgive our sins.
+Unlike God Who is holy, we are not holy.
+We needed a Savior to forgive our sins.

 Another important passage is John 10:10.
 Here Jesus tells us why He came.

 The thief comes only to steal and kill and destroy; I came that they may have life, and have it abundantly.
 John 10:10 (NASB)

 I just love that part of John 10:10, “And have it abundantly.”
 Are you having an abundant eternal life?
 You will have life in the future and life now.
 Jesus says that He came to give us abundant life.

 1 Corinthians 6:14 says,

 Now God has not only raised the Lord, but will also raise us up through His power.
 1 Corinthians 6:14 (NASB)